-To support carers who need to work but also manage these multiple responsibilities, as a one-off in 2020 we extended our carer’s leave by five days.
-This means that all carers – those with responsibility for little ones or other loved ones – can now take 10 days paid carers’ leave.
+To support carers who need to work but also manage these multiple responsibilities, as a one-off in 2020 we extended our carer’s leave by five days and have done the same in 2021.

 We wanted this leave to be used by anyone who needed it, when they needed it.
 And that’s what was front-of-mind when we implemented it.

 We made it immediately available and encouraged employees to take the leave in whatever way suited them best – as one block, as half-days, or even as ad-hoc hours over the course of a couple of months.

 Over seven months, 880 employees, including 309 women, took advantage of this leave, totalling an additional 2,965 days paid leave.
 But these carers are more than statistics – they’re unique individuals, and I wanted to find out how the additional carer’s leave has benefitted their different situations during the pandemic.

 How the carer’s leave made a difference to individual lives

 - Working and home-schooling

 I spoke to my manager about using the leave as I didn’t want to use it in full days.
 We agreed I could use it in two hour blocks each day, allowing me to maintain my work while supporting my son with home learning.
 It made such a difference being able to give him one-to-one time without being distracted by work.
 I usually took the two hours from 11am so I could work during the morning and still be about for the afternoon.
 It also meant I felt the benefit of being able to keep working the majority of the day.

 - Maintaining everyone’s positive mental health